Brazil's 13-year-old skateboard phenom Rayssa Leal is hands down the best part of the Olympics so far

 — Tony Hawk (@tonyhawk) September 8, 2015

-Fast forward to 2021 and the Olympics in Japan, and Leal, now 13, has just become Brazil’s youngest ever Olympic medalist, winning second place in the women’s street skateboarding competition.
+Fast-forward to 2021 and the Olympics in Japan, and Leal, now 13, has just become Brazil’s youngest-ever Olympic medalist, winning second place in the women’s street skateboarding competition.

-I grew up in Brazil and lived in Rio until recently and I can confirm Leal, who was born in Imperatriz in the northeastern state of Maranhão, is an absolute sensation back home.
+I grew up in Brazil and lived in Rio until recently and I can confirm that Leal, who was born in Imperatriz in the northeastern state of Maranhão, is an absolute sensation back home.
 The sport is making its Olympic debut this year, and in the early Monday hours, Brazilians tuned in to cheer “one of the stars at the Tokyo Games” as she won the country’s second silver—joining fellow Brazilian skater Kevin Hoefler—and third overall medal in Japan.
-Leal scored 14.64 points and finished just a spot behind another 13-year old prodigy, Japan’s Momiji Nishiya, who earned 15.26 points.
+Leal scored 14.64 points and finished just a spot behind another 13-year-old prodigy, Japan’s Momiji Nishiya, who earned 15.26 points.
 The hug and fist bump between the two girls after the results came in might have been the best moment of these Olympics so far:

 Watching these two 13 year old giants win gold and silver then congratulate each other is awesome and adorable. pic.twitter.com/MWGvkmbYI1